Day 1 – Dublin City to Carlingford, Co Louth

 Option 2: Black Taxi Tour takes you on a tour of the areas of West Belfast which experienced most of the Troubles.
 See the wall murals which tell the story of Belfast's political and religious history.

-We’ll visit the Boundary Brewing in Belfast city.
-A co-operative Brewery owned and run by its members.
+We'll visit Boundary Brewing in Belfast city - a co-operative Brewery owned and run by its members.
 The Boundary team are experimenting with bringing together modern US styles with the more traditional Belgian/French style beers which promise some unique tasting beers.

 Drive further North to the Causeway Coast and overnight in the small seaside town of Portrush on the Antrim Coastline.
 While in Portrush, we'll visit Lacada Brewery, a community-owned brewery.
 This brewery takes great pride in their sense of place with the beauty and wildness of the North Atlantic beaches on their doorstep.

 Breweries: Boundary Brewery

 Producers of: Giants Organ IPA, Sorley Boys Stash Golden Ale, Stranded Bunny Porter

 Day 3 – Portrush, Co.
 Antrim to Letterkenny

 The Giant's Causeway is a World Heritage Site area of about 40,000 interlocking basalt columns, the result of volcanic lava flow 50-60 million years ago.
 This has resulted in it becoming one of the most iconic sites in Ireland.
 Arrive first thing in the morning to enjoy this area of natural beauty before the crowds.
 After some nice walks and photo opportunities at the Giant's Causeway, we'll drive up to the small village of Bushmills.